jabes/chimp-js-assignment/readme.md

 - Feel free to use your favourite framework and plugins but please include attribution.

 ## Submission:
-Please commit code to the provided bitbucket repo and .
-Please add to this README.md if there are any build steps for your project.
+Please commit code to the provided bitbucket repo.
+Please add to this `README.md` if there are any build steps for your project.
 Otherwise we’ll assume the project runs from an index.html file.